Capacity drop accounting for microscopic vehicle interaction effects: analytical model and validation with high-resolution trajectories: The impact of acceleration delay on QDFs

 Figure \ref{fig:platoon} illustrates the creation of voids by hesitant vehicles in a platoon.
 Two hesitant vehicles were identified from the trajectory data, with each vehicle experiencing two deceleration-acceleration instances.
 During the second instance, the acceleration delays of the first and second hesitant vehicles were approximately 3.5 seconds and 4.2 seconds, respectively, as illustrated in Figure \ref{fig:example}.
 These delays led to the formation of large voids, resulting in a reduction of QDF.

-The acceleration delay of a vehicle was quantified by comparing its spacing-speed status at the onset of acceleration to the equilibrium status modeled by Newell's simplified car-following model, which assumes no acceleration delay \citep{newell2002simplified}.
-From Newell’s theory, the reaction time $\tau$ can be interpreted as the slope of the CF branch in the spacing–speed diagram, as illustrated by the blue line in Figure \ref{response_delay}(a).
-The slope of this line was derived from the aggregation of microscopic equilibrium traffic states extracted from vehicle platoons where there was no deceleration-acceleration process.
-Suppose the predecessor starts accelerating at speed $v_{0}$, and the follower will accelerate after the reaction time $\tau$.
-The spacing of the follower when it starts accelerating, $s^{\text{ac}}$, is given by,
+The acceleration delay state of a vehicle is determined by comparing its spacing--speed condition at the onset of acceleration with the corresponding equilibrium condition described by Newell’s simplified car-following model, which assumes no acceleration delay \citep{newell2002simplified}.
+In Newell’s framework, the reaction time $\tau_{0}$ can be interpreted as the slope of the car-following branch in the spacing--speed diagram, as illustrated by the blue line in Fig.~\ref{response_delay}(a).
+This relationship is obtained by fitting the spacing--speed data from stable car-following states, where no deceleration--acceleration process occurs.

+Assuming that the predecessor starts accelerating at speed $v_{0}$, the follower accelerates after a reaction time $\tau_{0}$.
+The spacing of the follower at the onset of acceleration, denoted by $s^{\text{ac}}$, is given by

-where $s^{\text{eq}}$ is the equilibrium spacing for speed $v_{0}$, and $a$ is the fixed acceleration rate.
-Therefore, Newell's spacing-speed state when a vehicle starts accelerating can be represented by a line that shifts to the right of the car-following line by $\frac{1}{2} a \tau^{2}$, depicted as the red line in Figure \ref{response_delay} (a).
+where $s^{\text{eq}}$ is the equilibrium spacing corresponding to speed $v_{0}$, and $a$ is the assumed constant acceleration rate.
+Accordingly, the spacing--speed states at acceleration onset predicted by Newell’s model form a curve shifted to the right of the equilibrium car-following relation by $\frac{1}{2} a \tau_{0}^{2}$, shown as the red line in Fig.~\ref{response_delay}(a).
+Data points located to the right of this line are identified as exhibiting acceleration delay.

-To determine the actual acceleration response time of a vehicle, we extracted the spacing-speed data point at the moment the vehicle began to accelerate.
-If a vehicle underwent multiple acceleration processes, we selected the data point corresponding to the most downstream instance.
-Figure \ref{response_delay} (b) showcases an example from the 12th time interval at site 1, illustrating the spacing-speed data points of all vehicles at the onset of acceleration.
-The response delay was measured as the time difference between the moments when both the predecessor and follower accelerated, if the follower's initial speed was equal to or larger than the predecessor's.
-If the follower's initial speed was lower, the response delay was the time difference between the predecessor's acceleration and the moment the follower's speed matched the predecessor's initial speed.
-For a detailed presentation, readers are referred to \citep{han2025accept}.
+The actual acceleration response time is measured by comparing the timing of acceleration between a vehicle and its predecessor.
+If the follower’s speed at the onset of acceleration is equal to or greater than that of the predecessor, the response time is defined as the time difference between the moments when the predecessor and the follower begin to accelerate.
+Otherwise, the response time is defined as the time difference between the moment when the predecessor begins to accelerate and the moment when the follower’s speed reaches the speed at which the predecessor initiated acceleration.
+The measured response time is then compared with the Newell reaction time $\tau_{0}$.
+If the observed response time exceeds $\tau_{0}$, the vehicle is classified as being in the acceleration delay state, and the magnitude of the delay is defined as the difference between the observed response time and $\tau_{0}$.
+For a detailed presentation, readers are referred to \citep{han2025capacity}.